alstonliu730/bare-metal-learning/Module_2/README.md

 # Intro to UART
 Universal Asynchronous Receiver/Transmitter (UART) is a popular serial communication protocol used for exchanging data between devices, often found in micro-controllers and other electronic components.

 It uses two-wires to communicate with a "receiver" wire and a "transceiver" wire.
 Before USB, devices like mice, printers, and modems were connected using UART.
+In this section we will explore how UART communication ports work and how we can see the inputs and outputs.

 ## Properties of UART
 - **Asynchronous Data Transfer**

     The advantage of using UART protocols is that it's asynchronous meaning, the transmitter and receiver do not share a common clock signal.
 However, since they do not share a clock, both ends of the communication must transmit and receive at the same bit timing or baud rate.
-The most common UART baud rates are `4800`, `9600`, `192,200`, `572600`, & `115,200`.
+The most common UART baud rates are `4800`, `9600`, `19200`, `57600`, & `115200` bps.

 - **Format of UART Packet**